buxlabs/boxwood/docs/en/components.md

 ## Passing attributes

-Rather than static component you will probably want to make components more dynamic and reusable.
-We can pass to the component values through attributes.
+You can make the component dynamic by passing values as attributes.

 ```html
 <!-- hello-world.html -->